Alternating color tuck stitch shapes on striped ground

 I remember graph paper, colored pencil, acetate transparency days, and the achingly slow first experiments using Excel to attempt to fill in motifs cell by cell, row by row.
 A better understanding of knit structures evolved along with tools to make them possible, and the process has become quick and satisfying when those black squares or punched holes make the planned knit fabric possible.

 More separations for various knits using Gimp, color to alpha included this method for knitting each color in each design row twice.
 I have not duplicated the process using ArahPaint in the past.
-The previous failed attempts appear to have resulted from rendering a color transparent before copying and pasting the chosen file on another in a new window.
+The previous failed attempts appear to have resulted from rendering a color transparent before copying and pasting the chosen file onto another in a new window.

 The experiments that follow use the same repeats explored in the Gimp posts, which included the knit swatch proofs of concepts following their use.